CGReinhold/MovieMatchr/README.md

 - [ ] Consider likes from friends before the added you (now it will only match if a friend already has added you as a friend)
 - [ ] Allow to configure filters for movies (by year/genre/netflix/prime)
 - [ ] Improve usability and visual identity
+- [ ] Create server or firebase function to avoid having the whole movie list on the app

 ## How to run